ty-thomas/Thomas_Resume/docs/index.md

 __The Context Network__, Cary, NC

 - Translated the company website from English to Spanish
-- Researched, collected, organized, and analyzed data for clients using MS excel
+- Researched, collected, organized, and analyzed data for clients using MS excel(provide numbers, like how much data, what were the results, etc)

 ### Property Management Supervisor

 `April 2013 – August 2016`
 __Bluebird Properties__, Van Meter, IA

-- Managed and supervised a team to ensure effective usage of time
+- Managed and supervised a team to ensure effective usage of time(how many in the team)
 - Successfully taught members of a team how to carry-out landscaping tasks

 ## Service